One of only Two 50 metre pools in Atlantic Canada

 During lane swims, no diving platforms are available.
 The 7.5m and 10m diving boards are reserved for dive teams only for safety reasons.

-Is the pool closing?
+Is Centennial Pool closing?

 Swimming lessons